 Many monarchs of different nations are called "Your Majesty" by their subjects, but that does not prove they are all the same person!
 Numerous pagans also called their gods father, like Zeus, who was called "Father of gods and men", and Odin, the "All-Father."
 That does not mean that Zeus and Odin are identical with God the Father.

-My name is David.
-There have been many convicted murderers named David.
-There have also been many wonderful leaders named David.
+My name is Hugh.
+There have been many convicted murderers named Hugh.
+There have also been many wonderful leaders named Hugh.
 Obviously, I am none of them.
 I am me.
 And Mary, the mother of Jesus is Mary the Mother of Jesus.

 It is perhaps understandable that Evangelicals have been alarmed at the "Queen" statement about Mary, given the cultural context of this generation.
 We live in a time when the Queen of England is the highest in the Commonwealth.
 There is no king.
 She wears the commonwealth trousers.
 She is it.
 She is the focus.
 Everyone is talking about the queen and singing "God save the Queen."
 So it is natural that our contemporary understanding of the word queen would be that she is someone in highest authority.
 But in a monarchy, such as they have in England, when there is a king, he has the authority.

 Mary receives all of her graces from the fact that she is related to the King.
 She works miracles by a whisper in his ear (Jn 2:3).
 So I don't believe that calling Mary the Queen of the Universe diminishes the King's (Jesus') authority in the least.
 In fact it reinforces it.

 Catholics look to Scripture for evidence of Mary's Queenship.
 Revelation 11:19-12:2 says: